Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Introduction

-Our notable contributions are: (1) a dataset of reasoning problems containing real-world code, complex objects, long call chain slices (including intra- and inter-class dependencies), and third-party API invocation; (2) a systematic and adaptive approach to categorize collected reasoning problems into two well-separated and semantically meaningful difficulty groups; (3) automated prompt crafting for input and output prediction to evaluate reasoning of complex variables, (4) proposing fine-grained evaluation metrics to measure reasoning success; (5) large-scale evaluation of code reasoning of six general and reasoning models under \name; and a (6) a systematic categorization of reason failures into $18$ categories accompanied by case studies\footnote{Artifacts are available to reviewers~\cite{website}}.
+We finally follow a systematic approach to categorize reasoning failures into $18$ categories, providing deeper insight into what can be improved in the next generation of LLMs for better code reasoning (\S \ref{rq:reasoning-failure}).
+Our notable contributions are: (1) a dataset of reasoning problems containing real-world code, complex objects, long call chain slices (including intra- and inter-class dependencies), and third-party API invocation.
+Prior work either do not evaluate LLMs' code reasoning on real-world code, or only study real-world code without complex or compound types due to difficulty of dataset construction; (2) a systematic and adaptive approach to categorize collected reasoning problems into two well-separated and semantically meaningful complexity groups; (3) automated prompt crafting to evaluate four code reasoning tasks concerning complex variable types in real-world code; (4) proposing fine-grained evaluation metrics to measure reasoning success; (5) large-scale evaluation of code reasoning of ten general and reasoning LLMs under \name; and (6) a systematic categorization of reasoning failures into $18$ groups accompanied by case studies\footnote{Artifacts are publicly available~\cite{website}.}.